 Dina (Bar-Menachem) Routin grew up in Jerusalem and graduated with honors with a Master’s Degree in Hebrew literature from the Hebrew University, and received a text editor certificate from David Yellin College.
 Dina currently works at the Jewish Community Center, teaches poetry, and is a freelance editor.
 In 2016, Dina authored and published her first poetry book, Ascending.

 Dr. Justin Sledge received his M.A. in Religious Studies and Mysticism at the Universiteit Van Amsterdam before turning his attention to philosophy in which he earned his Ph.D. from the University of Memphis.
 He currently teaches part-time in religious studies and philosophy.
 His interests include radical political philosophy, metaphysics, and non-canonical philosophy.

 Rebecca Starr received her undergraduate degree in Education and Judaic Studies and a Master’s Degree in Social Work and Jewish Communal Service from the University of Michigan.
 She served as the Director of Education and Programming at Northern Hills Synagogue in Cincinnati and Assistant Director of Federation’s Alliance for Jewish Education.
 Rebecca currently serves as an independent educational consultant and an instructor for Melton.
-She also works at Camp Ramah in Canada in the summer and works with the National Ramah Commission and the Detroit Ramah Fellows Program throughout the year.
+She also works at Camp Ramah in Canada in the summer.